nickbrandt/GitLab/doc/api/users.md

 ## Get a specific GPG key for a given user

 Get a specific GPG key for a given user.
-Available only for admins.
+This endpoint can be accessed without authentication.

 ```plaintext
 GET /users/:id/gpg_keys/:key_id